It’s so damn difficult at times to be together – and at the same time this is where life is, that is where life begins in so many ways.

 Rene Descartes is often called the first modern philosopher, and his famous saying, “I think, therefore I am,” laid the groundwork for how we conceptualize our sense of self.
 Ubuntu is an entirely different way of thinking about personal identity — a non-Western philosophy that rejects this emphasis on individuality.

 The African philosophy of “ubuntu” — is a concept in which your sense of self is shaped by your relationships with other people.
 It’s a way of living that begins with the premise that “I am” only because “we are.”
 The Kenyan literary scholar James Ogude believes ubuntu might serve as a counterweight to the rampant individualism that’s so pervasive in the contemporary world.

-“Ubuntu is rooted in what a relational form of personhood, basically meaning that you are because of the others…” said Ogude.
-In other words, as a human being, you—your humanity, your personhood – you are fostered in relation to other people.
+“Ubuntu is rooted in a relational form of personhood, basically meaning that you are because of the others…” said Ogude.
+In other words, as a human being, you—your humanity, your personhood – are fostered in relation to other people.